 It’s extremely important to measure both the oats and flour correctly using the this method or a kitchen scale.
 Too much of either will dry out the cookies and leave them crumbly instead of chewy.
 This is especially true for the oats!
 Oats act like little sponges and soak up moisture in the cookie dough.

 ♥ What are instant oats?

-Instant oats are also known as quick-cooking or minute oats.
-They come in large canisters, just like old-fashioned oats.
-They are not the ones in the small flavored packets of oatmeal.
+Instant oats are also known as quick-cooking or one-minute oats.
+They come in large canisters, just like old-fashioned rolled oats, and just contain one ingredient: oats!
+They’re smaller and thinner than old-fashioned rolled oats.
+They are NOT the ones in the small flavored packets of oatmeal.

-♥ I only have old-fashioned oats.
+♥ I only have old-fashioned rolled oats.
 Can I substituted those instead?

 ♥ I don’t have whole wheat flour.
 What can I use instead?